6 Vitamins & Nutrients To Boost Hair Growth, According To A Trichologist*

 Gaunitz says the hair will only return once there's enough iron being consumed on a regular basis.
 Iron-rich foods include beef, chicken, eggs, spinach, sweet potatoes, and beans.
 If you're concerned about your iron levels, consult a doctor for guidance before reaching for a supplement.

 While there's no magic bullet for longer, thicker hair, there are a number of vitamins and nutrients that we know are involved with hair health.
 Focus on getting adequate amounts of them, and see where it gets you.
+For more hair growth tips, check out our guide to growing longer hair.

 Andrea Jordan is a beauty and lifestyle freelance writer covering topics from hair and skincare to family and home.
 She received her bachelor's in Magazine Journalism from Temple University and you can find her work at top publications like InStyle, PopSugar, StyleCaster, Business Insider, PureWow and OprahMag.
 When she's not writing, you can find Andrea tackling new recipes in the kitchen or babysitting one of her many nieces and nephews.
 She currently resides in New Jersey with her husband and cat, Silas.